-As the rights owner of the "ASSAB" trademark, the Complainant has confirmed that it has no prior connection with the Respondent, nor has authorized the Respondent to use its trademark in the Disputed Domain Name.
+As the right owner of the "ASSAB" trademarks, the Complainant has confirmed that it has no prior connection with the Respondent in any way, nor has it authorized the Respondent to use its trademarks in the Disputed Domain Name.

 When it comes to determine whether the Respondent has any legal right and interest to the Disputed Domain Name or not, the mere registration of the Disputed Domain Name by the Respondent itself is not sufficient to prove that it owns legal right and interest thereof; otherwise, "all registrants would have such rights or interests, and no complainant could succeed on a claim of abusive registration" - See: Adobe Systems Incorporated v.
 Domain OZ, WIPO Case No.: D2000-0057.